Five Questions to Ask A Financial Advisor

 While I’m sure none of us would be upset at a professional trying to secure health insurance benefits for their family, it probably shouldn’t be at the cost of recommending terrible products to clients to meet sales quotas—more on this in Question 3.

-This idea of hidden costs is such an important point that I will do an entire episode on The Hidden Cost of “Free” Advice later this season.
-If you’re listening to this in the future, we will link to that episode in the show notes.
-If you are listening to this live, subscribe to see that episode when it releases.
+This idea of hidden costs is such an important point that I will do an entire episode on The True Cost of “Free” Advice later this season.

 Professionals can be paid through commissions, advisory fees, planning fees, and benefits.
 Make sure you discover which ways your advisor is paid.